KirilKostov/holiday-extras/README.md

 ## Intro:
 This is a tech challenge project.
 Its main goal is to consume data from Flickr's API and to display an array of cards representing this data.
+SLIM used as the templating engine - http://slim-lang.com/.

 ## System requirements:
 * Ruby (version used: 2.3.5);